zkinsk/project-2/README.md

 ### Technologies Used:
 1. Bulma
     - Responsive CSS Framework
     - Relatively Easy to use classes
-2. Jquery
+1. Jquery
     - Easy access to the DOM for manipluation of screen content
-3. Handlebars Templating
+1. Handlebars Templating
+    - Easy templating engine
-4. Firebase
+1. Firebase
     - Real Time database for instant chat messages
+1. Sequelze
+    - JS style acccess to MySQL database
+1. Express
+    - for HTML routing and API queries
+1.
-5. Passport JS & bcrypt.js
+1. Passport JS & bcrypt.js
     - Password protected user data
     - Middleway to verify user authentication before allowing access to various HTML routes
     - bcrypt.js to hash passwords before entering them into the database
-6.
+1. Amazon AWS
+    - Due to issues with storing images on Heroku, we upload our images to Amazon for file storage

 **Addition Features**
 - Creating a list of favorite dogs or owners to follow